-Geometry of the Coronary Artery
+Geometry of the coronary artery

-The inner diameter of the artery in SHR did not differ from that in Wistar rats.
+The inner diameter of this artery in SHR did not differ from that in Wistar rats.
 No difference was also found between Wistar rats and Wistar rats treated with losartan.
-Compared to untreated SHR, losartan administration to SHR resulted in an increase of inner diameter (18%), the difference was also significant in comparison with Wistar rats (Fig. 4).
+Compared to untreated SHR, losartan administration to SHR resulted in an increase of inner diameter (18 %), the difference was also significant in comparison with Wistar rats (Fig. 4).

 Wall thickness of the artery was increased in SHR (39 %) when compared with Wistar rats.
 Administration of losartan to Wistar rats did not evoke any changes in the wall thickness.
-On the other hand significant decrease of wall thickness was found in SHR after losartan treatment (25 %) and the decrease was up to the control level (Fig. 5).
+On the other hand, significant decrease of wall thickness was found in SHR after losartan treatment (25 %) and this decrease was up to the control level (Fig. 5).

-The cross sectional area (arterial wall mass) of the arterial wall (tunica intima + tunica media) of SHR in comparison with Wistar rats increased (41 %).
-No difference in this respect was observed between Wistar rats and Wistar rats receiving losartan.
-The significant decrease was found between SHR and SHR administered losartan (13 %).
-Nevertheless, the arterial wall mass in treated SHR was still higher (19 %) than in control Wistar rats (Fig. 5).
+The cross-sectional area (arterial wall mass) of the arterial wall (tunica intima + tunica media) of SHR in comparison with Wistar rats increased by 41 %.
+No difference in this respect was observed between Wistar rats and Wistar rats receiving losartan, but a significant decrease was found in SHR administered losartan (13 %).
+Nevertheless, arterial wall mass in treated SHR was still higher (19 %) than that in control Wistar rats (Fig. 5).

-The value of wall thickness/inner diameter ratio in SHR group was increased (37 %) when compared to control Wistar rats.
+The value of wall thickness/inner diameter ratio in SHR group was increased by 37 % when compared to control Wistar rats.
 Long-term administration of the losartan to Wistar rats did not evoke significant effect.
-Losartan administered to SHR evoked a decrease of the ratio

-(36 %) and at the end of the experiment the wall thickness/inner diameter ratio did not differ from the controls (Fig. 4).
+Losartan administered to SHR caused a decrease of the ratio by 36 % and at the end of the experiment the wall thickness/inner diameter ratio did not differ from that of the controls (Fig. 4).